Tinamou: Breeding

 In most tinamou species, the males practice simultaneous polygyny and the females sequential polyandry.
 This is not invariable; ornate tinamous form stable pairs, and spotted nothuras are monogamous when young and polygamous when older.
-There are larger numbers of females than males; for example, the variegated tinamou has a female to male ratio of 4:1.
+There are sometimes larger numbers of males than females; for example, the variegated tinamou can have a male to female ratio of up to 4:1.

 The breeding season varies from species to species; those that live in tropical forests, where there is little seasonal change, may breed at any time, though there is usually a preferred period.
 In areas with marked seasonal fluctuations, tinamous generally breed when food is most abundant, typically during the summer.
 Studies have shown that it is not day length that determines the onset of breeding, but the amount of light, through cloud cover.

 Courtship

 The courtship process starts with the male vocally advertising his abilities with continuous calling.
 He will try to attract multiple females.
 In Tinamus species, the male will lower his chest to the ground, stretch his neck forward, and fluff up his back to appear larger than normal.
 When observed head on, all of the bird's back is in view while the under-tail coverts are exposed, a pose similar to that used by the rhea.
 The female will scratch her feet on the ground as part of the ritual.